jaderigby/segments/README.md

 </div>
 ```

 This is the first element.
 It contains the "segment" class to get us started.
-Then, "thirds" to declare which of the three flavors we are going to use.
+Then, "thirds" to declare which of the four segment flavors we are going to use.
 Easy peazy!

 Then from there, we simply declare the two children classes: